 Fourth, think through the long-range consequences.
 We need to deliberately set Godly boundaries for ourselves, boundaries that are there for the duration.
 Early on in his conflict with Saul, David had set an absolute boundary of not harming God’s chosen one.
 As King, David would have never been able to unite the 12 tribes into one nation if he had killed Saul.
 For most of his life, David chose to seek God’s face, to be the man that God wanted him to be, a man after God’s own heart with clean hands to do His work.

 Seeing Is Believing

 In the caves of En Gedi, David totally relied on God and put his faith into action.
 As you hike past those cliffs and caves, the Biblical accounts of David and his faith in God becomes a real thing, not just a “feel-good” story.

 No matter how hard we try, we cannot accurately visualize what the places in the Bible look like.
 The “Kidron Valley” brings to mind the large valleys in Central California.
-The Bible accounts Jesus walking up to Jerusalem for feast days makes us think of the Rocky Mountains.
+The Bible accounts of Jesus walking up to Jerusalem for feast days makes us think of the Rocky Mountains.
 Nothing could be farther from the truth in either case!
 Although it is “up” to Jerusalem, it isn’t the Rockies, and the Kidron Valley could fit in one Napa Valley vineyard.
-According to many, 83% of us learn through sight and it is remarkable what happens to your study of God’s word once you have set eyes on His Holy Land.
+According to many, 83% of us learn through sight and it is remarkable what happens to your study of God’s word once you have set your eyes on His Holy Land.